 This is a lower threshold than the “beyond a reasonable doubt” standard used in criminal cases, but it still requires a clear and convincing presentation of the facts.

-What Evidence Is Admissible in a Personal Injury Lawsuit?
+What Evidence Is Admissible in an Illinois Personal Injury Lawsuit?

 Direct vs. Circumstantial Evidence